ndidplatform/ndidplatform.github.io/zero-knowledge.md

 # Request creation

 RP need to random string call `challenge` for each request and pass it along to IDP via message queue.
-These `challenge`, when convert to number, must not exceeds public exponent `e` (which is usually 65537 in openssl).
+These `challenge`, when convert to number, must not exceeds public exponent `e` (which is usually 65537 in `openssl`).

 # Identity proof creation

 When IDP create response for their customer, they have to know `challenge` and generate another random for each response call `k` which need to be smaller than `N`, we use crypto random of size 2048 bits.

-IDP then choose which `accessor_id` to use (according to `sid`) and calculate two proof, `identity_proof` which will store in blockchain, and `private_proof` which will send to RP via message queue.
+IDP then choose which `accessor_id` to use (according to `sid`) and send `secret` to platform to calculate two proof, `identity_proof` which will store in blockchain, and `private_proof` which will send to RP via message queue along with `padding`.

 * identity_proof = k<sup>e</sup> mod N
 * private_proof = (k * secret<sup>challenge</sup>) mod N